glasgowcompbio/vimms/README.md

 **Stable version**

 ViMMS requires Python 3+.
-Unfortunately it is not compatible with Python 2.
-You can install a stable version of ViMMS using pip or pipenv.
+You can install the current release of ViMMS using pip or pipenv.

 ```$ pip install vimms```
 or